Alan Campbell (politician)

-Sir Alan Campbell (born 8 July 1957) is a British Labour Party politician who has been the Member of Parliament (MP) for Tynemouth since 1997.
-He was appointed as Chief Whip of the Labour Party in May 2021.
+Sir Alan Campbell (born 8 July 1957) is a British politician who has served as Leader of the House of Commons and Lord President of the Council since 2025.
+He previously served as Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury from 2024 to 2025.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Tynemouth since 1997.

-Early life
+Early life and career

-Campbell was born in Consett and went to Blackfyne Grammar School in the town before attending Lancaster University where he was awarded a BA in politics.
+Alan Campbell was born on 8 July 1957 in Consett and went to Blackfyne Grammar School in the town before attending Lancaster University where he was awarded a BA in politics.
 He then gained a PGCE at the University of Leeds, before finishing his education at Newcastle Polytechnic with an MA in history.

 He began his career as a history teacher at Whitley Bay High School in 1981; after eight years there became head of the sixth form at Hirst High School, Ashington, then head of department, where he remained until he was elected to the House of Commons.

 Parliamentary career

-He contested the Conservative-held marginal constituency of Tynemouth at the 1997 general election where he defeated Martin Callanan by 11,273 votes.
+Member of Parliament

+Campbell was first elected to Parliament at the 1997 general election, when he was elected as MP for Tynemouth with 55.4% of the vote and a majority of 11,273 votes.
 He made his maiden speech on 2 June 1997.

-Following his election, Campbell was a member of the public accounts select committee for the duration of his first parliament.
-After the 2001 general election he became the Parliamentary Private Secretary (PPS) to the Minister of State at the Cabinet Office Gus Macdonald, and in 2003 became the PPS to Adam Ingram at the Ministry of Defence.
-He entered the government of Tony Blair after the 2005 general election as an assistant whip, being promoted to a full whip in 2006.
+At the 2001 general election Campbell was re-elected as MP for Tynemouth with a decreased vote share of 53.2% and a decreased majority of 8,678.
+After the election he became the Parliamentary Private Secretary (PPS) to the Minister of State at the Cabinet Office Gus Macdonald, and in 2003 became the PPS to Adam Ingram at the Ministry of Defence.

+At the 2005 general election, Campbell was again re-elected, with a decreased vote share of 47% and a decreased majority of 4,143.
+He entered the government of Tony Blair after the election as an assistant whip, being promoted to a full whip in 2006.
 On 5 October 2008, Campbell was promoted to the Home Office as a Parliamentary Under-Secretary of State.

+In opposition

-At the 2010 general election, Campbell was one of the very few Labour MPs re-elected by an increased majority.
+At the 2010 general election, Campbell was again re-elected, with a decreased vote share of 45.3% and an increased majority of 5,739 votes.
 After Ed Miliband was appointed party leader, he was appointed Deputy Chief Whip of the Labour Party, serving under Rosie Winterton as Chief Whip.

-He became the new Chief Whip of the Labour Party in the May 2021 shadow cabinet reshuffle.

-Voting record

-In Parliament, Campbell has not broken the Labour Party whip and voted in favour of committing UK troops to the Iraq war.
-As a member of the government, he supported proposals for foundation hospitals, top-up fees for students, identity cards, and renewing Trident missiles.

-With regard to issues on which there was no whip, Campbell supported equal gay rights, legal restrictions on hunting foxes with hounds, and a partially elected House of Lords.

-He opposed raising the tuition fee cap to £9,000 and the government's education proposals on academies and free schools.

-Expenses

-Campbell was not found to have misappropriated any funds by the Legg inquiry in 2010.
+Campbell was again re-elected at the 2015 general election, with an increased vote share of 48.2% and an increased majority of 8,240.
+He was again re-elected at the snap 2017 general election with an increased vote share of 57% and an increased majority of 11,666.
+At the 2019 general election, Campbell was again re-elected, with a decreased vote share of 48% and a decreased majority of 4,857.